microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

 ### Task 1.1: Using Copilot within the query editor

-1. select the **New Query** button on the tool bar as you did in previous module.
+1. Select the **New Query** button on the tool bar as you did in previous module.

 2. Copy below prompt, paste it in the query editor and press **Enter**.